OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Conclusion

 \section{Conclusion}

 In this paper, we introduced \method{}, a novel approach to developing efficient one-step image super-resolution models.
-Our extensive experiments on FFHQ, DIV2K, and ImageNet datasets demonstrate that our method significantly improves computational efficiency while maintaining high-quality image restoration capabilities.
-The proposed framework represents a promising direction in efficient image super-resolution, effectively addressing the perception-distortion trade-off.
+Our extensive experiments on FFHQ, DIV2K, ImageNet \rebuttal{and real world SR} datasets demonstrate that our method significantly improves computational efficiency while maintaining high-quality image restoration capabilities.
+The proposed framework represents a promising direction in efficient image SR, effectively addressing the perception-distortion trade-off.